openvinotoolkit/open_model_zoo/demos/python_demos/object_detection_demo_yolov3_async/README.md

 You can copy and paste this code without pulling Open Model Zoo demos helpers into your application
 * Demonstration of the Async API in action.
 For this, the demo features two modes toggled by the **Tab** key:
     -  Old-style "Sync" way, where the frame captured with OpenCV executes back-to-back with the Detection
-    -  Truly "Async" way, where the detection is performed on a current frame, while OpenCV captures the next frame <-------- change later
+    -  Truly "Async" way, where the detection is performed on a current frame, while OpenCV captures the next frame

 ## How It Works